CNCF TAG Contributor Strategy Charter

 - Educate and Engage.
 Providing guidance to end users on how to engage with contributors and vice versa.

-The following, non exhaustive list of activities and deliverables are in-scope for the SIG:
+The following, non exhaustive list of activities and deliverables are in-scope for the TAG:

 - Definition of a contributor.
 This is helpful across projects for metrics and establishing guidelines, programs, and workflows.